 Background

-Media format may affect user engagement with tweets.(Grewal et al., 2021)(Y. Li & Xie, 2020) (Dhaoui & Webster, 2021)Video or image tweets received higher engagement than text tweets, based on a dataset of UK radical right tweets (Sprejer et al., 2022).
+Media format may affect user engagement with tweets.
+People process content in ways specific to the format the content is processed in, which may impact their engagement, cf. (Grewal et al., 2021).
+The mere presence of images in Twitter posts about corporate brands positively impacted user engagement by increasing retweets by 213% and likes by 151% (Y. Li & Xie, 2020).
+Similarly, photos and video links in Facebook brand pages increased engagement as measured by likes (Dhaoui & Webster, 2021).
+Video or image tweets received higher engagement than text tweets, based on a dataset of UK radical right tweets (Sprejer et al., 2022).
 Similarly, analysis of four official Canadian municipal Twitter accounts found that in two of the accounts, tweets with multimedia had higher user engagement than text-only tweets; in the other two accounts, no significant difference was found (Indratmo et al., 2020).
 The presence of videos in tweets of six Pakistani micro-celebrities reduced online engagement versus tweets without video (Iqbal Khan & Ahmad, 2022).
 Given these mixed findings, we test whether audio-only tweets are more engaging versus traditional text or image/video tweets.

 Research Question 1 (Media format): Does tweet media format affect engagement in the tweet?

 Recent work on content length found that longer tweets were more engaging than shorter tweets (Iqbal Khan & Ahmad, 2022).
-(Gkikas et al., 2022)An effect in the opposite direction, however, was found among tweets of a Turkish Women’s International Network (Semiz & Berger, 2017).
+The text length of posts on a Facebook retail business page was significantly related to user engagement as expressed by likes (Gkikas et al., 2022).
+An effect in the opposite direction, however, was found among tweets of a Turkish Women’s International Network (Semiz & Berger, 2017).
 No significant effect of tweet length was found in a study of corporate tweets in a range of industries (Han et al., 2019).
 We therefore ask whether tweet length will result in higher or lower tweet engagement.

 Research Question 2 (Content Length): Does content length affect engagement in the tweet?

 Past work has found that toxic tweets used for the initial or first reply in a conversation result in a longer conversation chain and thus, higher engagement than non-toxic tweets (i.e., conversation length as a measure of engagement) but that within toxic tweets, higher toxicity results in fewer replies (Salehabadi et al., 2022).
 However, other work has found that the more toxic the tweet, the higher the engagement measured as sharing retweets, replies or quotations (Sprejer et al., 2022).
-(Beknazar-Yuzbashev et al., 2022)Thus, we test whether toxicity affects user engagement among tweets.
+A longitudinal field experiment also found that lowering toxicity by blocking toxic content resulted in lower engagement with social media content (Beknazar-Yuzbashev et al., 2022).
+Thus, we test whether toxicity affects user engagement among tweets.

 Research Question 3 (Toxicity): Does tweet toxicity affect engagement in the tweet?

 Sentiment may also influence engagement in audio tweets.
 In a WhatsApp study, audio messages with over 20 shares had different linguistic features – in particular, more negative sentiment words and more negations – than audio messages shared only once (Maros et al., 2020).
-(Cheng & Li, 2023)However, the sentiment of tweets from companies did not significantly impact engagement with those tweets (Han et al., 2019).
+Tiktok news videos with negative sentiment similarly had higher audience engagement than those without negative sentiment (Cheng & Li, 2023).
+However, the sentiment of tweets from companies did not significantly impact engagement with those tweets (Han et al., 2019).

 Research Question 4 (Sentiment): Does tweet sentiment affect engagement in the tweet?